Milad-Akarie/auto_route_library/README.md

 Think of route guards as middleware or interceptors, routes can not be added to the stack without going through their assigned guards, Guards are useful for restricting access to certain routes.

-We create a route guard by extending `AutoRouteGuard` from the auto_route package and implementing our logic inside of the onNavigation method.
+We create a route guard by extending `AutoRouteGuard` from the auto_route package and implementing our logic inside the onNavigation method.
 ```dart
 class AuthGuard extends AutoRouteGuard {
  @override